jyoeymama/C-Stugg/README.md

 wrong.c is a program that I made to try and prove something wrong.
 I saw a question and got it wrong so I made it to try to prove it wrong but I was wrong myself!
 I still dont understand it.
 I did printf("something //"); and it printed something / when I thought it would print something //.

+algotest.c is a program for me to test out the qsort algorithim in C. I found this code in C docs at devdocs.io so 99% of the credit goes to them.
+Go check them out and show them some love!
+The 1% is just personal modifications that dident do much lol.

 EXE FILES FOR ALL OF THESE PROGRAMS: the exe for min.c is named min.exe